Vaneer420/realest-music/README.md

 - `m!aliases` - Shows all the aliases that can be used.
 - `m!help` - Displays commands and allows you to view information on other commands
+- `m!loop` - Allows you to toggle looping a specific song.
 - `m!nowplaying` - Shows what's currently playing and details about it.
 - `m!pause` - Pauses the current song, if playing.
 - `m!play` - Plays a specified song.
 Currently only supports Youtube.